Ananya0308/nft-minter-dapp/README.md

-# Shardeum NFT Minter Dapp Example
+# Shardeum x Spheron NFT Minter Dapp

 This is an example of a NFT minter dapp on Shardeum.
+NFT Minter Dapp deployed on Shardeum and hosted on Spheron.

 ## Tech Stack Used